ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-pokescript02/bw_b2w2-pokescript02.md

 For this, normally we'd need to import the `PokeParty` package from `pokemon.PokeParty`, but since this map already has this imported, we don't have to worry about it like we did for our List Menus and Yes/No Windows!

-To add a Pokémon to the player's party, we'll use `PokePart.AddPkm()`.
+To add a Pokémon to the player's party, we'll use `PokeParty.AddPkm()`.
 If we wanted to give the player a Level 15 Magikarp for example, we would write:
 ```java
 PokeParty.AddPkm(129, 0, 15);
 ```